unterroneamilano/matrix4k/README.md

 # kotlin-matrix
-A matrix library for Kotlin language
+A matrix library for Kotlin language.

 ## Status
 Under development, API may change.